Introduction

 Tips to Reduce Cement Cost

-- Use correct mix ratio
+- Always follow the correct mix ratio

-- Avoid material wastage
+- Avoid unnecessary material wastage

-- Use experienced mason
+- Hire experienced masons

-- Store cement safely
+- Store cement safely at the construction site

-- Buy cement in bulk
+- Purchase cement in bulk quantities

 Common Mistakes in Cement Estimation